kgleken/DarkestDungeonBot/README.md

 - Certain curios that can yield treasure where treasure is not guaranteed such a Sarcophagus, ConfessionBooth, LeftLuggage, HolyFountain, UnlockedStrongbox, etc. can sometimes be activated and closed without looting.
 This is because in these cases we have to take a screenshot and look for the hand icon that appears on the loot screen to determine whether or not there is treasure.
 Sometimes a controller icon appears in the image that obscurs the hand icon that we are searching for.
 It has yet to be confirmed whether or not this has been fixed

+**Rebuilding:**
+1. Install the latest version of Python (3.8), open the command line and make sure pip is up to date with "pip install --upgrade pip"
+2. Install all the necessary packages one at a time using the command "pip install *package_name*".
+I think these are the only ones needed but let me know if not. pyinstaller pyautogui pydirectinput pywin32 opencv-python (needed for pyautogui screenshot confidence interval)
+3. Use cd to navigate to the location of the main.py file for darkest dungeon bot
+4. Delete the old DDbot.exe file.
+Type 'pyinstaller --onefile -c -n DDbot main.py' and wait for the new one to finish building.
+The spec file and build folder that get generated aren't needed and can be removed after

 **Debugging:**
+1. Use whichever Python IDE to run or debug that you want, I like using PyCharm which is free with the base version
-1. In order to debug, change the debug argument in main from False to True.
-This prevent the program from doing any key presses
+2. In order to debug, change the debug argument in main from False to True.
+This prevents the program from doing any key presses
-2. Feel free to drop break points anywhere you want
+3. Feel free to drop break points anywhere you want
-3. Manually press the keys on the keyboard to do the button inputs instead as you step through the code
+4. Manually press the keys on the keyboard to do the button inputs instead as you step through the code

 Enjoy!